survivejs/site/posts/110-material-ui-interview.md

 - [Material Design variations like with the buttons](https://material-ui-1dab0.firebaseapp.com/customization/overrides#3-material-design-variations)
 - [User global theme variation](https://material-ui-1dab0.firebaseapp.com/customization/overrides#4-user-global-theme-variation)

+T> To learn more about JSS, see [the interview of Oleg Slobodskoi](/blog/jss-interview/), the author of the tool.

 ## How does *Material-UI* differ from other solutions?

 It helps to understand the tradeoffs we have made.
 At some point when building a UI library or even a presentational component, one aspect will need to be prioritized over another.
-So let's see what we have prioritized and what we haven't.
+So let's see what we have prioritized and what we have not.

 I believe that **most of the value of using a UI library comes from the API contract it provides**.
 But at the same time, API design is one of the hardest things to do when building a UI library.

 1. We want the API to be consistent.
 We want to reduce the cognitive overhead of learning our API.
-This is prioritized over an API tuned for specific contexts.
+Doing this is prioritized over an API tuned for specific contexts.
 2. We want the API to be low-level.
 By low-level, we mean close to the DOM elements.
 **It's simpler to work with no abstraction than the wrong abstraction** and low-level APIs more easily allow composition.
 We encourage users to build on top of it.
 If they create something that is helpful for more users, it can be integrated into the library.
 We have prioritized these things over a higher-level API.

 However, sometimes we have to trade consistency and level of abstraction to have a good enough implementation.

 3. We want our components to work in isolation as much as possible.
-For instance, we consider global styles an anti-pattern, not to mention their implications in regards to code splitting.
+For instance, we consider global styles an anti-pattern, not to mention their implications for code splitting.
 Also, developers should be able to use only one of our components without paying a large overhead.
 4. We want the implementation to be performant.
 5. We want our components to be easily customizable from the outside.
 6. We want our components to be accessible.

-Finally, we would rather support fewer use-cases very well and allow people to build on top of the library than support more use-cases poorly.
+Finally, we would rather support fewer use-cases well and allow people to build on top of the library than supporting more use-cases poorly.
 You can read further in our [vision for the project](https://material-ui-1dab0.firebaseapp.com/discover-more/vision#material-ui-s-vision).

 ## Why did you develop *Material-UI*?

 The credit for creating *Material-UI* goes to [Hai Nguyen](https://twitter.com/haicea).
-I have been contributing since 6 months after the first release.
+I have been contributing since six months after the first release.

 Ironically, my original motivation for choosing *Material-UI* for a [fun-side project](https://github.com/oliviertassinari/SplitMe) (to save time by using an existing React implementation of Material Design) is at odds with the effort I put in as a maintainer now.
 I have spent a lot of time improving the library.

-But I don't regret it.
-I have learned a lot in the process, ranging from how to conduct social interactions in a community to the ins and outs of the web stack, API design, [visual testing](https://www.argos-ci.com/callemall/material-ui) and more.
+But I don't regret it as I have learned a lot in the process, ranging from how to conduct social interactions in a community to the ins and outs of the web stack, API design, [visual testing](https://www.argos-ci.com/callemall/material-ui) and more.

 ## What comes next?